tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step3.md

-Now let's use APM to see how the store-frontend service is performing.
+You can now begin to use APM to see how the store-frontend service is performing.

 1. Navigate to <a href="https://app.datadoghq.com/apm/services" target="_datadog">**APM** > **Services**</a>.